tinkercademy-bootcamp/chat-project-haxxxil/exercise-1/README.md

 - Answer the following questions in this file and commit and push your changes.
 - Bonus sections are more difficult and optional.
 - How can you find the information required to complete these tasks?
+  - Google, or AI probably.
+Man pages for documentation (or other similar documentation) regarding function calls.
 - How can you tell if the source of your information is good?
+  - Man pages are the best but long to read.
+AI probably isn't always reliable (maybe Perplexity and check sources).
+Stack overflow is mostly reliable.
+Probably anything that multiple sources agree upon is good.
 - How would you define "good" in this situation?
+  - Sources and information that I can rely on without worrying their validity (man pages are the best) would be "good".

 ## Learn Basics of g++ CLI